colinmeinke/universal-redux-router/README.md

 ### getState

-The `getState` helper means you don't have to pass initial state between server and client.

-It calculates initial state that you can use when creating your Redux store.
+The `getState` helper does exactly what the the router does on a `CHANGE_PAGE_TO` action, but without any `dispatch` calls, and therefore without the need for a Redux store.

+This means we can use it to calculate the initial state for our Redux store.

+We can also use it on both server and client to avoid passing state between the two.

 ```js
 import { getState } from 'universal-redux-router';